ec-jrc/lisflood-lisvap/3_2_LISVAP_settingsfile/index.md

 ## Constants

 There are constants you define in settings file.
 Some of them may have different values from defaults, depending of region under simulation.
-In case they are constant but not uniform for the region you are examinating, you can use a netCDF/PCRaster map to define it.
+In case they are constant but not uniform for the region you are examinating, you can use a netCDF map to define it.
 Just use the path to the map instead of a numeric value.

 Current list of constant and their default values are reported in the following table: